BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 ## Usage

-Download the latest release, unpack, configure and start.
+Download the latest release, unpack, configure and start `BattleBitAPIRunner`.
-You can then copy modules into your module directory and load them by typing `load ModuleName` into the console.
-Unload modules by typing `unload modulefilename`.
-Reload modules by typing `load modulefilename`.
+A modules and dependencies folder will be created in the same directory as the executable, if you have not specified a different path in the configuration file.
+Modules are loaded upon startup.
+To reload modules the application has to be restarted.

+Place modules in the modules folder or specify their path in the configuration file.
+Place binary dependencies in the dependencies folder.

 ## Developing modules